Girls Like Robots

 Sound 9

-Girls Like Robots is a deceptively simple looking puzzle game with very addictive gameplay.
-The game constantly introduces new characters or objectives to keep things fresh and the charming visual style is very easy on the eyes.
+Girls Like Robots is a deceptively simple-looking puzzle game with very addictive gameplay.
+The game constantly introduces new characters or objectives to keep things fresh, and the charming visual style is very easy on the eyes.
 It is a whimsical title, but one that is very enjoyable and comes highly recommended for all puzzle fans.

-Graphics: Charming and colorful.
+Graphics: The visuals are both charming and colorful.

-Sound: Who knew an old time, string band soundtrack could be this good
+Sound: Who knew an old-time string band soundtrack could be this good?

 Summary 9.0 Outstanding